rewoma19/script-summer/captains_log/captains-log.md

 Registry numbers start with the prefix "NCC-" and then use a number from 1000 to 9999 (both inclusive).

 Implement the **randomShipRegistryNumber()** function that returns a random starship registry number.

+## Task 3

+### Generate a random stardate

+What's the use of a log if it doesn't include dates?

+A stardate is a floating point number.
+The adventures of the Starship Enterprise from the first season of The Next Generation take place between the stardates 41000.0 and 42000.0.
+The "4" stands for the 24th century, the "1" for the first season.

+Implement the function **randomStardate** that returns a floating point number between 41000.0 (inclusive) and 42000.0 (exclusive).